 (Almost) Everything You Need to Know about Being a Parent in 25 Words or Less

 Full disclosure: I’m not a parent - at least not in any official capacity - and I’m as shocked as you are about the whole thing.
-Who on God’s Green Earth would dedicate her life to help parents help their kids, although not a parent herself?
+Who on God’s Green Earth would dedicate her life to helping parents help their kids, although not a parent herself?

 It’s with those years of experience (and a few other things) that I’ve cultivated a unique perspective about some of the ins and outs of parenting.
 So, although not a mother, I’ve made it my personal mission to help moms (and dads) everywhere to parent well.